cebel/pyuniprot/README.rst

     - have no possibility to use RDMSs like MySQL/MariaDB
     - just test PyUniProt, but don't want to spend time in setting up a database

     skip the next *MySQL/MariaDB setup* section.
-But in general we recommend MySQL or MariaDB as your RDBMS.
+But in general we strongly recommend MySQL or MariaDB as your relational database management system.

 If you don't know what all that means skip the section *MySQL/MariaDB setup*.